Frodojj/shrimp-notes/README.md

 DrawingApp.validateViewBox(node);
 ```

+## Quick Summary

+Here is a list of the methods/properties added to the SVG() object:

+	- debounce(time)
+		- Sets the time that pointerdown delays before initializing the
+		  drawing events.
+This debouncing is handled by PointerTool.
+	- drawingPointer
+		- The PointerTool that adds pointer up/moving/down events to the SVG
+		  object.
+Dispatches the drawing events.
+	- drawingTool
+		- The tool being used to respond to drawing events.
+	- draw(tool)
+		- Draw with the specified tool.
+	- drawEraser()
+		- Draw with the eraser tool, which erases the element under the mouse
+		  as long as it is the a child of the SVG node.
+	- drawPath(attr = {})
+		- Draw with the path tool, which makes a path.
+	- eraserTool()
+		- Makes an eraser tool but doesn't add it's drawing event.
+	- pathTool(attr = {})
+		- Makes a path tool but doesn't add it's drawing event.
+	- pointerTool({node, time} = {})
+		- Makes a Pointer Tool.
+If node is not specified, then it's added to
+		  the SVG node.
+Time is the debouncing time.

 ## Drawing a path.

 To start drawing a path on the `node` SVG element use the `drawPath` tool: